 Attempting to sound like a M&S advert: this is not just any cookie, this is my Smores Skillet Cookie.
 A warm gooey centre with mini marshmellows melting through the middle and a crunchy edge, piled high with smores and pools of dark chocolate.
-A little bit of heaven in Hockley!
+A little bit of heaven!

 Can’t tell you how easy this is.
 Well, I can!!
 You just melt the butter, shove all the ingredients together, mix with a spoon, put into a skillet/baking dish and bake.
 Taaaa-dahhh!!